Living allowance for Ukrainian refugees

 Arrange as soon as possible

-• Your proof of residency (sticker in passport or on paper, or a pass).
+• Your proof of residency (IND-sticker in passport or on paper, or a pass).

 • Your registration in the Municipality's BRP.

 • A Dutch bank account.
 For all adults (18+), except (marriage) partners.
 If you don't have one, please open an account.
-Can't you open one quickly?
-Then you will get a BNG debit card for up to 3 months.
+Is it not possible to open one quickly?
+You will receive a temporary BNG debit card for a maximum of 3 months.

 What should I bring to the appointment?

-You and the other members of your family or group should bring:
+You and the other members of your family or group must bring:

 • A valid identification document.

-• Proof about your shelter or home (unless you live in a Municipal shelter):
+• Proof about your shelter (unless you live in a municipal shelter):

 • A Dutch bank card or a document with your IBAN and name.
 For all adults, except (marriage) partners.